Majority

 TOEFL Exam for the USA and Europe as Well

-TOEFL, as you most likely know it already, is the American English fluency test designed specifically as a college entry verification of your language knowledge and requirement for non-native speakers.
+as you most likely know it already, is the American English fluency test

-Recently it has also been approved in Great Britain by the British immigration authority UK Border Agency as a proof of your knowledge of the English language together with other English fluency exams.
+UK Border Agency as a proof of your knowledge of the English language together

-It is also accepted by British schools at different levels of education including the University of Cambridge.
+is also accepted by British schools at different levels of education including

-Webster University in Vienna is another example, this time in Austria, among thousands of higher learning institutions requiring and accepting the TOEFL exam.
+Webster University in Vienna is another example, this time in Austria, among thousands

-Happy learning!
-Good luck on your college admission application!
+learning!
+Good luck on your college

 Wednesday, November 30, 2011